arhimed2t/ardoman/README.md

     PERL5LIB=lib prove -v t/unit
     PERL5LIB=lib prove -v t/func

-In the case of debugging, you can spesify parameter --debug that will enable
+In the case of debugging, you can specify parameter --debug that will enable
 $Carp::Verbose.
-This variable makes programm generate stack backtraces.
+This variable makes program generate stack backtraces.

-# CONFIGURATION AND ENVIRONMENT
+# CONFIGURATION

 Since it was necessary to write quickly and briefly, I chose to save the configuration in files in the "JSON" format.
 I also decided that it would be